Financing – Pre-Approval Letters

 - BECU – Molly Smith or Josh Thomsen: 206-439-5037, becuhomeloans.org

 Step 4: Request Pre-approval from Lender

 Most lenders have online portals to start the application process.
 You can also contact them directly by phone or email to start the process.
 Be sure to give or email them the specific lender letter for the home you are applying to.
-This can be found under “financial information” on each home listing and provides financial details on the homes so your lender can write an accurate pre-approval.
+We will send over a lender letter over to you after you apply which provides financial details on the homes so your lender can write an accurate pre-approval.

 Step 5: Submit Your Pre-Approval After You Applied for One Of Our Homes

 This pre-approval letter is good for 3 months and can be used to purchase a home from Habitat and can be used outside on the conventional market.